sandeepkasaragod/RAGE-workshop/participant_information/README.md

 ## Accommodation

-During the workshop (26-30th) you will stay on location at a university field station, SCENE (outside of Glasgow), in single or multiple occupancy rooms.
+During the workshop (26-30th) you will stay on location at a university field station, SCENE (outside of Glasgow), in single or multiple occupancy rooms (some of you will be sharing).
 Either side of the workshop (25th June & 1st July) we will provide hotel accommodation in Glasgow city.
 Due to high demand during the summer months (and an Arctic Monkeys gig!) we have had to split your stay into 2 hotels, therefore the itinerary is a bit complicated:

 #### 25-26th June: [Motel One Glasgow](https://www.motel-one.com/en/hotels/glasgow/hotel-glasgow/)
 Address: [78-82 Oswald St, Glasgow G1 4PL](https://www.google.com/maps/place/Motel+One/@55.859211,-4.2853997,17z/data=!4m9!3m8!1s0x4888469c3b4faced:0xbbdada611fdf447!5m2!4m1!1i2!8m2!3d55.8583001!4d-4.2595688!16s%2Fg%2F11f4ppgx9m?entry=ttu)